Jesse Perez Mendez, Ph.D., Dean

 - Each student must attend an intake interview with a College of Education staff/faculty member and apply for student teaching through the Clinical Experience office during the semester preceding student teaching.
-Applications are due by April 1 for the fall semester and November 1 for the spring semester.
+Students must attend a scheduled application workshop.
 Students in agricultural education, family and consumer sciences education, art, or music should consult their department chairperson regarding the proper time to file this application.

 - Students must pass the content TExES exam in their teaching field prior to the student teaching semester.

 - The student must have a grade point average of 2.75 or higher in professional education courses and in the teaching field(s) for middle-level and secondary teaching.
 Students seeking elementary certification must have a 2.75 or higher overall GPA.
 Students seeking middle-level, secondary, and all-level certificates must have a 2.75 or higher overall GPA.